 In the era of smartphones, information has become widely available.
 People resort to online searches for anything and everything, and house hunting is no exception.
 With everything at the potential buyer’s fingertips, it has become an imperative for your listing to stand out among a sea of others.
-But there’s more to description than just noting the number of rooms and bathrooms and slapping a price.
+But there’s more to description than just noting the number of rooms and bathrooms and slapping on a price.
 Here are some pointers that you can use when describing your home to potential buyers.

 As much as we love to deny it, first impressions matter.
 The house you’re selling may be the best on the block, but it won’t make a difference if you only list it as “the perfect home”.
 It will go unnoticed, and people will be quick to scroll away.
 The title is there to catch potential buyers’ attention and entice them to find out more about your home.
 Therefore, it has to be impeccable.
 It should be descriptive and make what you are offering immediately apparent.

 Did you notice how every time you search for something, Google gives you a short description right under the title?
 This is called a “meta description”.
-It’s a great tool to entice your buyer further to click on the link.
+It’s a great tool to entice your buyer to click on the link.
 Use it to elaborate on the title, and to slide in your sales pitch or, even better, a call to action.

-In Google search, the number of displayed characters appearing right below the link is 160.
+In Google search, the approximate number of displayed characters appearing right below the link is 160.
 This includes spaces and special characters (punctuation signs, hashtags, etc.).
 Do your best to fit a meaningful description into these parameters.

 Benefits of this are twofold: